opentok/opentok-reconnection/js-sample/README.md

 1. Leave the two browser windows open (and connected to the OpenTok session).

-2. In one window, click the Send Signal button.
+2. In one window, click the "Send Signal" button.
 Note that the signal is received and logged in each client.

-3. Disconnect the internet connection for your computer, and click the Send Signal button again.
+3. Disconnect the internet connection for your computer, and click the "Send Signal" button again.

 4. Reconnect your computer to the network.
 Upon reconnecting to the OpenTok session, note that the signal is not sent.
 This is because the `retryAfterReconnect` option is set to `false` in the